juergenweb/FrontendForms/README.md

 #### getSanitizers()
-If you want to know, which sanitizers are added to a field, you can use this method which returns an array containing all sanitizer names of this field.
+If you want to know, which sanitizers are added to a field, you can use this method which returns an array containing the names of all sanitizer added to this field.

 ```php
 $field->getSanitizers();